scipion-chem/docs/docs/plugins/pwchem/protocols/general/export-csv.rst

 |

-The result of this protocol is a csv file in the protocol folder.
+The result of this protocol is a ``CSV`` file in the protocol folder.
 It has no Scipion output object.

 .. image:: ../../../../../_static/images/pwchem/general/export-csv/output.png
    :alt: Export CSV output